bsc-s2/pykit/strutil/README.md

     The result segment size is between `size` and `size + accuracy`.

     By default it is `size / 10`

+-   `joiner`:
+    specifies what function to use to reconstructe a sharding key from trie-node-path.

+    By default it reconstruct a string from a list of chars.

+    To generate `tuple` sharding keys: use `strutil.sharding(.., joiner=tuple)`.

 **return**:
 a list of tuple.